We Are the World 25 for Haiti: Recording

 Haitian-American musician Wyclef Jean also serves as a producer.
 In addition, Wyclef Jean sings the first line of the second chorus in Haitian Creole.
 Richie said new artists were selected for the song so the song could be aimed at a new audience, commenting, "We have a familiar song that kids learn in school.
 Why not bring in Miley Cyrus and the Jonas Brothers and let them address the issues?" adding that "It was designed so that we wouldn't have any of the originals there, so that we could pass on the baton to the next generation".
 Phillips said that the producers received 80 percent of the people they wanted as recording artists for the song.
-In addition to Jean, Haitian actor Jimmy Jean-Louis, most famous for playing The Haitian on Heroes, appears in the chorus.
+In addition to Jean, Haitian actor Jimmy Jean-Louis, most famous for playing a character on NBC's Heroes, appears in the chorus.

 At the time of the recording, numerous artists commented on the process, the 1985 version of the song, and co-writer Michael Jackson.
-R&B singer Jordin Sparks revealed that, despite having been born after the release of the original, the song had a "huge impact" on her.
+"Idol" winner/singer Jordin Sparks revealed that, despite having been born four years after the release of the original, the song had a "huge impact" on her.
 Celine Dion said that the release of the song would not only benefit the Haitian people, but also serve as a remembrance of "the passion [Michael] Jackson had for helping those in need".
-Lionel Richie and Quincy Jones echoed Dion's sentiments and further explained that if the singer were alive, he would have wanted to be just as involved as he had been a quarter of a century ago.
-According to Phillips, there was a "handful" of musicians who either declined or could not rearrange their schedules for the song's recording, including country singer Taylor Swift, who was going to be touring in Australia.
+Lionel Richie and Quincy Jones echoed Dion's sentiments and further explained that if Jackson was alive at the time of the recording, he would have wanted to be just as involved as he had been a quarter of a century ago.
+According to Phillips, there was a "handful" of musicians who either declined or could not rearrange their schedules for the song's recording, including Beyoncé and Taylor Swift, who was preparing to tour in Australia at the time.

+While in the recording studio, Richie and Jones' daughters were in attendance.